rascmatt/config-dsl/README.md

 ### PrimitiveType

-A `primitiveType` can be one of the following: "string", "code", "number", "bool", or "multi".
+A `primitiveType` can be one of the following: "string", "code", "number", "bool", "multi", "text", or "ref".

 ```
 primitiveType